rism-digital/rism.info/international/working-groups/austria/wilhering/home.en.md

 Knowledge of Latin desirable\
 Knowledge of Italian beneficial\
 Experience with music paleography or music editing beneficial\
-Laptops not required but helpful\
+Laptops not required but helpful

 Maximum number of participants: 20

-Register online from September 19 to October 9 by sending an e-mail tostefan.ikarus.kaiser@oeaw.ac.at
+Register online from September 19 to October 9 by sending an e-mail to stefan.ikarus.kaiser@oeaw.ac.at

 Block course